yoshidayasutaka/mcp/src/cost-analysis-mcp-server/awslabs/cost_analysis_mcp_server/static/COST_REPORT_TEMPLATE.md

 ## Pricing Model

-This cost analysis is based on the following pricing model:
+This cost analysis estimate is based on the following pricing model:
 - **ON DEMAND** pricing (pay-as-you-go) unless otherwise specified
 - Standard service configurations without reserved capacity or savings plans
 - No caching or optimization techniques applied